Are you stuck for pharmacy blog post ideas?

 - 94% of people will share a blog if they think the content is helpful.

 Trusted and helpful?
-That sounds exactly how a community pharmacy should be described.
+That sounds exactly like a community pharmacy.

 The 14 Pharmacy Blog Post Ideas which last forever

 1. Tips for staying healthy

 Get straight down to business and offer some advice on staying healthy.
 Ideas on maintaining a healthy lifestyle are great, but avoid getting preachy.
 Other topics could be how to reduce IBS symptoms, common allergy triggers, or avoiding flu this winter (don’t forget to link to your flu jab service).

 2. Think seasonal

 New Year is weight-loss and quitting smoking, spring is getting travel vaccines for summer holidays.
 Summer is allergies and sun protection.
 Winter is avoiding colds and looking after our elderly.

 3. Frequently asked questions